codereaper26/opencv-utilities/README.md

 # opencv-utilities
-Collection of some of my personal scripts to make installing and using OpenCV easier
+Collection of some of my own personal scripts to make installing and using OpenCV easier.